Computational Approaches for Exponential-Family Factor Analysis: Simulation and Case Studies

-In this section, we first demonstrate the result of simulation experiments, which validates the effectiveness and superiority of our SGD estimation compared to the SML estimation.
-Then with benchmark dataset in computer vision and network analysis, we compare our EFM factorization result against other commonly applied factorizations such as Non-negative Matrix Factorization (\textbf{NMF}), t-distributed stochastic neighbor embedding (\textbf{t-SNE}) and deviance matrix factorization~\citep[\textbf{DMF},][]{2021dmf}.
-The factorization ranks $q$ on those empirical datasets are determined according to a rank determination proposition in \citep{2021dmf}.
+In this section, we first present the results of simulation experiments, demonstrating that our SGD estimation is more effective and superior to SML estimation.
+We then benchmark datasets from computer vision and network analysis to compare our EFM factorization results with other commonly used methods including non-negative matrix factorization~\citep[\textbf{NMF},][]{1999nmf}, t-distributed stochastic neighbor embedding~\citep[\textbf{t-SNE},][]{hinton2002stochastic}, and deviance matrix factorization~\citep[\textbf{DMF},][]{2021dmf}.
+The factorization ranks $q$ for these empirical datasets are determined based on the rank determination approach proposed in~\citep{2021dmf}.